African humid period: Global

-A general drying tendency is observed in the northern tropics and between 5,000 – 4,500 calibrated years ago the monsoons weakened.
+A general drying trend is observed in the northern tropics, and between 5,000 and 4,500 calibrated years ago, the monsoons weakened.
 Perhaps as a consequence of the end of the AHP, Asian monsoon precipitation declined between 5,000 and 4,000 years ago.
 A drought 5,500 years ago is recorded in Mongolia and eastern America, where drought conditions around 5,500–5,000 years ago occurred in places like Florida and between New Hampshire and Ontario.
 A drying tendency is also noted in the Caribbean and the Central Atlantic.
 The final retreat of vegetation from the Sahara may have helped cause the 4.2 kiloyear event.

-Conversely, in South America there is evidence that the monsoon behaves in an opposite fashion consistent with precessional forcing; water levels in Lake Titicaca were low during the middle Holocene and began to rise again after the end of the AHP.
+Conversely, in South America there is evidence that the monsoon behaves oppositely consistent with precessional forcing; water levels in Lake Titicaca were low during the middle Holocene and began to rise again after the end of the AHP.
 Likewise, a trend towards increased wetness took place in the Rocky Mountains at this time although it was accompanied by a drier phase around Lake Tahoe, California and in the Western United States.
-Widespread climate change occurred around the North Atlantic at the time the AHP ended, and there are connections between North American and African climate.
+Widespread climate change occurred around the North Atlantic at the time the AHP ended, and there are connections between the North American and African climate.
 The end of the AHP may have reduced heat transport into the Arctic, causing cooling there.

 Consequences

 Humans

-As observed in archaeological sites, settlement activity decreased in the Sahara after the AHP.
+As observed at archaeological sites, settlement activity in the Sahara decreased after the AHP.
 Beginning from the north, population in Northern Africa decreased between 6,300 - 5,200 or 5,300 years ago, taking less than a millennium.
-In inner Arabia many settlements were abandoned about 5,300 years ago.
+In inner Arabia, many settlements were abandoned about 5,300 years ago and there was a transition in Arabian monument construction.
 Some Neolithic people in the desert persisted for longer thanks to the exploitation of groundwater.

-Different human populations responded to the drying in diverse manners, with responses in the Western Sahara being distinct from those in the Central Sahara.
+Different human populations responded to the drying in diverse ways, with responses in Western Sahara distinct from those in Central Sahara.
 In the Sahara, subsistence and pastoralism replaced hunter-gatherer activity and a more nomadic lifestyle replaced semi-sedentary lifestyles as observed in the Acacus Mountains of Libya.
 Nomadic lifestyles also developed in the Eastern Sahara/Red Sea Hills in response to the end of the AHP.
 There was a shift in domestic animal use from cattle to sheep and goats as these are more suited in arid climates, a change reflected in rock art from which cattle disappeared at this time.

 The development of irrigation systems in Arabia may have been an adaptation to the drying tendency.
-The decreased availability of resources forced human populations to adapt, in general fishing and hunting declined in favour of farming and herding.
+The decreased availability of resources forced human populations to adapt; in general, fishing and hunting declined in favour of farming and herding.
 However, the effects of the end of the AHP on human food production have been subject to controversy.